-Allan M. Fox has been a Director since February 2009.
-Mr. Fox is the founding partner of FOXKISER LLP ("FOXKISER"), a firm committed to the strategic development of transformative innovations from biomedical research, which was formed in September 1986.
+Allan M. Fox has been the Chairman of the Board since July 2020 and a Director since February 2009.
+Mr. Fox is the founding partner of FOXKISER, a firm committed to the strategic development of transformative innovations from biomedical research, which was formed in September 1986.
 Mr. Fox specializes in identifying business opportunities and improving competitive market positions.
 Through FOXKISER, he has participated in the formation and development of numerous ventures in the public and private sectors, including the founding of REGENXBIO and Dimension Therapeutics, Inc. Before forming FOXKISER, Mr. Fox co-led the establishment of the Washington office of the law firm of Kaye Scholer.
-While in the public sector, Mr. Fox served as Chief of Staff and Chief Legislative Assistant to U.S. Senator Jacob K. Javits of New York.
+While in the public sector, Mr. Fox served as Chief of

+Staff and Chief Legislative Assistant to U.S. Senator Jacob K. Javits of New York.
 He also served as Chief Counsel to the United States Senate Health and Scientific Research Subcommittee, chaired by Senator Edward M. Kennedy.
-Mr. Fox has served as a director at WindMIL Therapeutics, Inc., a privately held biotechnology company, since March 2017.
 Mr. Fox was a Fellow in Law, Science and Medicine at Yale Law School where he received an LL.M. degree.
 Mr. Fox also holds a J.D. and B.A. from Temple University.
 Mr. Fox has specific attributes that qualify him to continue to serve as a member of the Board, including his broad experience in providing strategic advice to and investing in biotechnology companies throughout their life cycles, his expertise in identifying business opportunities, his deep experience with REGENXBIO since the time of its founding and his current and prior service on boards of directors.

 Alexandra Glucksmann, Ph.D., has been a Director since May 2018.
-Dr. Glucksmann has served as the President and Chief Executive Officer and a director at Cedilla Therapeutics, Inc., a privately held biotechnology company, since April 2018.
-From October 2017 to March 2018, Dr. Glucksmann was an Entrepreneur-in-Residence at Third Rock Ventures, LLC, a privately held healthcare venture firm, where she focused on company formation.
+Dr. Glucksmann has served as CEO and President of Sensorium Therapeutics, a privately held biotechnology company, since December 2023 and has served as a director at Scenic Biotech BV, a privately held biotechnology company, since September 2017.
+From April 2018 to November 2022, Dr. Glucksmann served as the President and Chief Executive Officer and a director at Cedilla Therapeutics, Inc., a privately held biotechnology company, and from October 2017 to March 2018, Dr. Glucksmann was an Entrepreneur-in-Residence at Third Rock Ventures, LLC, a privately held healthcare venture firm, where she focused on company formation.
 She was also a founding employee of Editas Medicine, Inc., a publicly held biotechnology company, and served as its Chief Operating Officer from October 2013 to March 2017.
 Prior to that, Dr. Glucksmann was a founding employee of Cerulean Pharma Inc., a publicly held biotechnology company, and served as its Senior Vice President of research and business operations from September 2006 to June 2013.
-Dr. Glucksmann has served as a director at Scenic Biotech BV, a privately held biotechnology company, since September 2017.
 From August 2006 to May 2015, she served as a director at Taconic Biosciences, Inc. Dr. Glucksmann received a B.S. in Bacteriology from the University of Wisconsin-Madison and a Ph.D. in Molecular Genetics and Cell Biology from the University of Chicago, and she completed her postdoctoral fellowship at the Massachusetts Institute of Technology.
 Dr. Glucksmann's qualifications to continue to serve as a member of the Board include her extensive experience in senior management positions at biotechnology companies, particularly her experience in the formation and development of biotechnology companies.